 You know your body and your pregnancy best.
 If you know that one of these morning sickness remedies will not make you feel better and may, in fact, make you sicker, then avoid it and try something else.

+If you’re wondering what foods are good for morning sickness, dried, candied ginger is the #1 answer.
 Ginger has helped settle stomachs for a very long time.
 When it comes to morning sickness, ginger should be one of the first things you try.

 This is the specific kind of ginger that has helped many moms settle their stomach.